kalviumcommunity/daily_wage/my-app/README.md

 The Breaking News page uses Incremental Static Regeneration with revalidate = 60.
 This allows headlines to refresh every minute in the background while serving cached content instantly, keeping news timely without sacrificing performance or increasing server load.

+Overall, this hybrid approach enables DailyEdge to deliver fast and fresh content while controlling infrastructure costs and maintaining a smooth user experience.